AdaCore/spark2014/lrm/source/packages.rst

      state items that implement or *refine* that abstract state (where the hidden state items can either be concrete state or further state abstractions).

-     **Rationale**: the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state, though nested abstraction is also necessary to manage hierarchies of data.
-     Moreover, there may be multiple possible refinements for a given abstract specification and so the user should be able to specify what they actually want.
-This also supports stepwise development.
+     **Rationale**: see section :ref:`refinement-rationale`.

 #.
 Constraints:

    * **Requirement:** Each item of hidden state must map to exactly one state abstraction.

-     **Rationale:** all hidden state must be covered since otherwise specifications referring to abstract state may be incomplete; that state must map to exactly one abstraction to give a clean and easily understandable abstraction, and for the purposes of simplicity of analysis.
+     **Rationale:** all hidden state must be covered since otherwise specifications referring to abstract state may be incomplete; each item of that hidden state must map to exactly one abstraction to give a clean and easily understandable abstraction, and for the purposes of simplicity of analysis.

    * **Requirement:** Each item of abstract state covered by the package shall be mapped to at least one item of hidden state (either concrete state or a further state abstraction).

-     **Rationale:** the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state.*
+     **Rationale:** the semantics of properties defined in terms of abstract state can only be precisely defined in terms of the corresponding concrete state.

 #.
 Consistency: